AlasdairWilkins/codenames/app/README.md

 - Your app will work regardless of network state, even if offline.
 This means your users will be able to use your app at 10,000 feet and on the subway.
 - On mobile devices, your app can be added directly to the user's home screen, app icon and all.
 This eliminates the need for the app store.

-However, they [can make debugging deployments more challenging](https://github.com/facebook/create-react-app/issues/2398) so, starting with Create React App 2, service workers are opt-in.
+However, they [can make debugging deployments more challenging](https://github.com/facebook/create-react-app/issues/2398) so, starting with Create React Game 2, service workers are opt-in.

 The [`workbox-webpack-plugin`](https://developers.google.com/web/tools/workbox/modules/workbox-webpack-plugin)
 is integrated into production configuration,